NxtGen-Arena/SFDCDev401/Documentation/Visualforce/Ajax_In_Visualforce/ActionPoller.md

 - action: The method in the Apex controller to invoke.
 - rerender: The ID of the component to update.

-✅ Simple Example: Refresh Order Status Every 5 Seconds: OrderStatusPolling
+✅ Simple Example: Refresh Order Status Every 5 Seconds: [ActionPollerDemo](Documentation/Visualforce/Ajax_In_Visualforce/ActionPoller)